-Permanently Restricted Net Assets have been renamed Net Assets With Donor Restrictions.
+Permanently Restricted Net Assets and Temporarily Restricted Net Assets (with donor restrictions) have been renamed Net Assets With Donor Restrictions.

 The financial statements include a new disclosure about liquidity and availability of resources (Note 19).

 Note 2 - Cash and Cash Equivalents